kenya flag

 Hitting the curb when parking or bouncing in and out of potholes ruins the alignment of your car.
 Also, over time, as steering or suspension parts wear and tear, alignment changes.
 When fitting new steering or suspension parts, alignment will also change.

-When a car’s alignment is out, while the tyres are worn out prematurely, so are other parts of the vehicle.
+When a car’s alignment is out, the tyres are worn out prematurely, as are other parts of the vehicle.
 Take the human body, for example.
 When you’re not mindful of your posture during the day, it affects the rest of your body.
-In the same way, if a vehicle’s wheels are out of alignment, other parts of the car like the suspension system and braking system will also wear out prematurely.
+In the same way, if a vehicle’s wheels are out of alignment, other parts of the car, like the suspension system and braking system, will also wear out prematurely.

-When your wheels are misaligned, the tyres will drag slightly, increasing the rolling resistance and causing a loss in fuel efficiency.
+When your wheels are misaligned, the tyres will drag slightly, increasing the rolling resistance and reducing fuel efficiency.

 How often should you get your wheels aligned?